vext2121/cbreezy.github.io/Projects/Demos/netanalysis.md

 ## But wait, what's a Wireshark?
 Or an Nmap?

 I'm glad you asked...Nmap is a network enumeration tool--meaning it locates and identifies devices on a network.
-Yet, it's uses are FAR broader than that definition.
+Yet, its uses are FAR broader than that definition.
 Cybersecurity red teams are able to use Nmap for identifying attack surfaces before attacking.
-Blue teams are able to audit their own networks for vulnerabilities and non-compliance.
+Blue teams can audit their networks for vulnerabilities and non-compliance.
 Even bug bounty hackers, who ethically hack for profit, use Nmap to find weaknesses in a target network.
-It's truly a swiss-army knife in cybersecurity.
+It's truly a Swiss-army knife in cybersecurity.

-If Nmap is the swiss-army knife, Wireshark is the drone in the sky witnessing everything from above.
-It is a packet sniffer that collects and records all packets that traverse the network within its scope of "visibility".
-This could be one device, a subnet, or the entire network domain.
-Red teams can use this for target reconnaissance, while Blue teams can use it to perform investigations of past incidents or ongoing ones.
+If Nmap is the Swiss-army knife, Wireshark is the drone in the sky witnessing everything from above.
+It is a network protocol analyzer or "packet sniffer".
+It collects and records all packets that traverse the network within its scope of "visibility".
+This could be one device, a subnet, or an entire network domain.
+Red teams can use this for target reconnaissance, while Blue teams can use it to investigate past or ongoing incidents.

 Let's see these tools in action!

 ## Scenario

 Our target network has recently been constructed and deployed for internet and intranet connectivity.
-In order to ensure it's safe to use, we have been assigned to assess its security posture.
+To ensure it's safe to use, we have been assigned to assess its security posture.
 We will do a simple network vulnerability assessment using Nmap and Wireshark to explore the basics of ethical network snooping.

-> Since we are completely authorized to acccess the following network, this will be considered a
+> Since we are completely authorized to access the following network, this will be considered a
 > white-hat vulnerability assessment.
-> - White-hat meaning fully authorized
+> - White hat meaning fully authorized
-> - Grey-hat meaning unauthorized but ethical
+> - Grey hat meaning unauthorized but ethical
-> - Black-hat meaning unauthorized and malicious
+> - Black hat meaning unauthorized and malicious

 ## Nmap Scan